 - Please refer to pages 60–73.

-One of the most common punctuation mistakes we make is getting confused between the hyphen and a dash.
-Note that the en-dash doesn’t join compound words the way hyphens do.
+One of the most common punctuation mistakes we make is getting confused between a hyphen and a dash.
+Note that the en dash doesn’t join compound words the way hyphens do.

-An em dash is one of the three kinds of dash that functions like a comma, colon, or parenthesis in introducing a clause.
-It can separate independent clauses from a subordinate clause to help a writer expand on an idea.
+An em dash is one of the three kinds of dashes that functions like a comma, a colon, or parentheses in introducing a clause.
+It can separate independent clauses from subordinate clauses to help a writer expand on an idea.

 Some people consider the em dash as more suitable for informal writing.
 But you’ll find this double hyphen in different types, even in the most formal writing.